nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/working_with_package_revisions/deleting-packages.md

 - Changes lifecycle from `DeletionProposed` back to `Published`
 - PackageRevision returns to normal published state
-- Can be used again normally
+- The package can be used again normally

 **Verify the state change:**